 5. Reach out and shadow real people in those careers

 This step is important.
 My friend John thought he would be a hotshot trial lawyer like he saw on television.
-If he had actually spent more time to find out what lawyers do on a daily basis, which is a lot of paperwork and contract writing, he might not have wanted to become one.
+If he had actually spent more time to find out what lawyers do daily, which is a lot of paperwork and contract writing, he might not have wanted to become one.

 Here are a few ways you can reach out to people to shadow: